 English Major - Creative Writing Option

 Each student seeking a Bachelor of Arts with a major in English must fulfill the lower-division core, upper-division core, and all requirements listed under the English major degree option.
 Students also must fulfill the university's General Education requirements (49 units).
-The English Department requires two college-level courses in the same foreign language for all English major degree options.
+The English Department requires two college-level courses in the same foreign language (or equivalent) for all English major degree options (see Advising Note 2).

 2. General Education requirements (49 units)

 4. Sufficient elective units to meet required total units (varies)

 5. Total units (120)*

 * G.E. and Other requirement courses can be double-counted with major requirements.
 ENGL 106W will fulfill the Upper-division Writing Requirement.
 See advisor for details.

 - A single course may fulfill the requirement in more than one of the above content categories, with approval of the program advisor, but will not reduce the number of total units required for the major.

 - The language requirement may be fulfilled by a sequence of two semesters of the same language.
 However, if a student demonstrates advanced proficiency by completing the final course in a language sequence (e.g., the fourth semester course in a language), or an advanced reading course, that single course may fulfill this requirement with the approval of the faculty advisor.